-Monzo is a UK-based mobile-only bank that’s part of a new broom sweeping through the financial industry.
-Funded primarily through crowdfunding platform Crowdcube, the millennial-friendly bank is hoping that it will transform the way we take care of our money, allowing us to create budgets, track purchases in real-time and freeze our debit cards temporarily if we misplace them.
-Monzo’s mission is to simplify banking and deliver “something that actually works for normal people”.
-We spoke to Tom Blomfield as part of a larger project looking at small businesses in the UK recently and thought he and his business would interest readers of the Young Money Blog.
-Enjoy!
+Funded primarily through crowdfunding platform Crowdcube, Monzo aimed to transform the way we take care of our money, allowing us to create budgets, track purchases in real-time and freeze our debit cards temporarily if we misplace them.
+Monzo’s mission is to simplify banking and deliver “something that actually works for normal people” and it has certainly forced existing banks to up their tech game.

 You ain’t seen nothing yet

 Banks seem to have used technology as a way to reduce costs rather than service customers, so a bunch of exciting and innovative companies have created a brand new industry based on the smartphone.
 That is part of the disaggregation in retail financial services, a rise of single purpose providers who tend to offer better customer service, choice, and prices.
 That’s great, but it is a pain for the customer to maintain lots of accounts.

 That trend extrapolated forwards is basically a reaggregation around marketplaces – a single interface linked to many accounts.
 Revenue is being squeezed by competition and more transparency of charges, and there are many companies which are frankly loss-making.
 In 10 years’ time, we will see a lot of consolidation and some big new names we haven’t yet heard of.